observablehq/plot/README.md

 ```

 Equivalent to [Plot.stackX](#plotstackxstack-options), except that the **x2** channel is returned as the **x** channel.
 This can be used, for example, to draw a line at the right edge of each stacked area.

+### Custom transforms

+The **transform** option defines a custom transform function, allowing data, indexes, or channels to be derived prior to rendering.
+Custom transforms are rarely implemented directly; see the built-in transforms above.
+The transform function (if present) is passed two arguments, *data* and *facets*, representing the mark’s data and facet indexes; it must then return a {data, facets} object representing the resulting transformed data and facet indexes.
+The *facets* are represented as a nested array of arrays such as [[0, 1, 3, …], [2, 5, 10, …], …]; each element in *facets* specifies the zero-based indexes of elements in *data* that are in a given facet (*i.e.*, have a distinct value in the associated *fx* or *fy* dimension).

+While transform functions often produce new *data* or *facets*, they may return the passed-in *data* and *facets* as-is, and often have a side-effect of constructing derived channels.
+For example, the count of elements in a [groupX transform](#group) might be returned as a new *y* channel.
+In this case, the transform is typically expressed as an options transform: a function that takes a mark options object and returns a new, transformed options object, where the returned options object implements a *transform* function option.
+Transform functions should not mutate the input *data* or *facets*.
+Likewise options transforms should not mutate the input *options* object.

+Plot provides a few helpers for implementing transforms.

+#### Plot.transform(*options*, *transform*)

+Given an *options* object that may specify some basic transforms (*filter*, *sort*, or *reverse*) or a custom *transform* function, composes those transforms if any with the given *transform* function, returning a new *options* object.
+If a custom *transform* function is present on the given *options*, any basic transforms are ignored.
+Any additional input *options* are passed through in the returned *options* object.
+This method facilitates applying the basic transforms prior to applying the given custom *transform* and is used internally by Plot’s built-in transforms.

+#### Plot.channel([*source*])

+This helper for constructing derived channels returns a [*channel*, *setChannel*] array.
+The *channel* object implements *channel*.transform, returning whatever value was most recently passed to *setChannel*.
+If *setChannel* is not called, then *channel*.transform returns undefined.
+If a *source* is specified, then *channel*.label exposes the given *source*’s label, if any: if *source* is a string as when representing a named field of data, then *channel*.label is *source*; otherwise *channel*.label propagates *source*.label.
+This allows derived channels to propagate a human-readable axis or legend label.

+Plot.channel is typically used by options transforms to define new channels; these channels are populated (derived) when the custom *transform* function is invoked.

 ## Curves